Architecture Overview

 This architecture is internal development, not fully GA-hardened.

-The ECS build lane is green, but the focused workflow coverage suite is currently failing on the audited branch and older legacy test wiring still exists.
+The C# 6.0 build lane is green, but the focused workflow coverage suite is currently failing on the audited branch and older legacy test wiring still exists.
 Do not mistake that for a clean all-up production gate.